AnujPancholi/fullstackopen2020-part6/README.md

 Made an acton creator function for this purpose and used the same for showing the two notifications.
 This eliminated the need for the function to show notification passed as a parameter to the async action creators for voting and new anecdote creation functionalities.
 Note that this action creator is being called form within the `anecdoteReducer` file by the other action creators.

+## Exercise 6.19

+Fairly easy to do, and does away with the user of hooks of `react-redux` and uses `connect` entirely.

 ---